 The EPC is not a condition report of the property, so we won’t need any maintenance or service records.

 An EPC Assessor has to be fully qualified to undertake domestic energy assessments.
 They are regularly CRB checked and are continually audited on a percentage of the assessments they undertake.
 They also have to maintain regular continued profession development (CPD) courses to ensure they are to date with changes in the industry.

-	If your building is a commercial property then you will need a commercial EPC, which is not something we currently offer.
+If your building is a commercial property then you will need a commercial EPC.

 EPC Assessors Cambridge

 We aim to provide customers with a prompt and reliable service in Cambridge as well as offering extremely competitive prices to all our customers.
 Our Assessors are directly employed by us and not third party contracted surveyors who can often prove to be unreliable.
 You can also book an EPC with us at EPC Peterborough and EPC Oxford

 SAP Assessors Cambridge

 All new builds, dwelling change of use, or overglazed extensions will require SAP calculations to demonstrate compliance with Part L of the building regulations.
 Sap calculations are more in depth than a standard EPC and are priced on an individual basic.

 Contact us if you have been asked for Sap calculations from building control.

 If your building is a non domestic property, then you will need a commercial epc.
 Commercial buildings vary significantly in size and complexity and each building is quoted on an individual basis.
 Contact us if you need a non-domestic epc.